rate-nl/ISO/readme.md

 ---

-# Business Continuity and Disaster Recovery Plan (BCDRP)
+# Business Continuity and Disaster Recovery Plan

 **Aligned with ISO  27001:2022 and Integrated with Risk Assessment and Treatment Plan**